beatnik-ditty/advent-of-node/README.md

 ```
 react-app > build > production
-express-app > serve > development
+express-app > serve > production
 ```

-The first step generates the static files for `react-app`. `express-app` will then serve them at the default base url of _http://localhost:3333_
+The first step generates the static files for `react-app`. `express-app` will then serve them at the default base url of _http://localhost:3333_ and automatically start the `solver-app` instance.

+After `react-app` has been built once, you should only need to run the `express-app:serve` task.

-Alternatively, I've set up some build and run tasks in the tasks.json for use in this project.
+Alternatively, I've set up some build and run tasks in the [tasks.json](.vscode/tasks.json) for use in this project.
 Look there for some guidelines on setting keybindings.

 ### Running tasks from the command line